thislooksfun/ForgeUpdater/Documentation.md

 **Optional:** The minimum release type to be checked for.
 0 = alpha; 1 = beta; 2 = release.
-**Example:** 1 will allow beta and release builds, but not alpha builds.
+**Example:** Returning 1 will allow beta and release builds, but not alpha builds.
 **Note 1:** By default this will be `2`

 ```java